How Much Does a New Roof Cost? [2024]

 £1,125

-A gable or hipped roof can take around a week to complete, with tradespeople charging around £150 to £250 per day.
-This cost will depend on your location, as in areas like London you can expect to pay more.
+A gable or hipped roof can take around a week to replace, with tradespeople charging between £150 – £250 per day.
+However, roofing labour costs will depend on your location — in areas like London, you can expect to pay more.

 A single garage flat roof can be installed within 4 hours if no decking is required.
 This would be a two-person job with the tradespeople charging around £180.